-This anthology has been written in order to offer the reader inspiration and knowledge, to introduce religion and development to people who might not be very familiar with these perspectives and at the same time contribute to the discussion with the profound knowledge of some of the most relevant academics and practitioners within their respective fields; knowledge that will also be of great interest to those of us who have been working with these questions for a long time.
+This new and expanded edition of the SMC's anthology For Better for Worse has been updated in order to offer the reader inspiration, new knowledge and food for thought.
+We introduce religion and development to people who might not be very familiar with the interface of these perspectives.
+At the same time we contribute to the discussion with the profound knowledge of some of the most relevant academics and practitioners within their respective fields; knowledge that will also be of great interest to those of us who have been working with these questions for a long time.
 If you are working in the international development sector, if you are connected to a secular or a faith-based organisation, if you are dealing with development issues as a decision-maker within politics or as a civil servant, if you are a student or simply have an interest in international development issues, then this book is written with you in mind.

-The genre(s) of the articles in this anthology could best be described as a resourceful mix.
-Some of the articles are written in a rather traditional academic style, although accessible to most, while some have a more popular approach.
+The selection of the articles could best be described as a resourceful mix.
+Some of the articles are written in a rather traditional academic style, while some have a more popular approach.
 To a certain extent, this is mirrored in the style of the language as well as in how the authors have dealt with formalities, such as biographies and endnotes.
 All the contributors have been free to choose their literary style of writing as long as they share their insights and knowledge with us.
 The ambition has primarily been to contribute with an accessible anthology on an important subject.

 When it comes to the themes of the articles, we have chosen to present a broad variety of subjects.
 As previously stated, religion concerns most areas of life, and this is a way to reflect that.
-Religion concerns the life of the entire society as well as the most private aspects of the lives of us as individuals, from peace and conflict to climate change and the HIV epidemic, from the influence of growing religious movements such as the Pentecostal to masculinity norms and women's rights.
+Religion concerns the life of the entire society, as well as the most private aspects of the lives of us as individuals, from peace and conflict to climate change and the HIV epidemic, from the influence of rapidly growing religious movements such as the Pentecostal to masculinity norms and women's rights.
 All this and much more is to be found in the following contributions.
+In this new edition, we have expanded some themes and also included the relationship between religion, development and the freedom of religion or belief - in short labelled FoRB - as a new subject and an important focus area for SMC over the past ten years.